iasebsil83/Pipe_lang/README.md

                     LEFT/RIGHT walls    LEFT/RIGHT line
   )

-- To force the flow to go in a precise direction, use '< > ^ v' (At X, going to the RIGHT :  X---<---
+- To force the flow to go in a precise direction, use '< > ^ v'.
+  (At X, going to the RIGHT :  X---<---
    Flow will go to the LEFT at '<'
-   Very useful in intersections)
+   Very useful for intersections)

 - If a node outputs the execution to another node directly, it is the same thing as if there was a pipe between them.
+  ( o <=> o
+    o     |     oo <=> o--o
+          o
+  )
 ```

 &nbsp;